anupriyachhabra/CarND-Path-Planning/README.md

 ### For code explanation refer to [WriteUp](./WriteUp.md)

-- Added all vehicles on road - Done
-- Then start checking vehicles current state and how far it is from closest way point - Done
-- Then check what lane can it go to be in d direction to reach the target (behavior planner)
-- then feed the required s and d to trajectory planner

 ### Simulator.
 You can download the Term3 Simulator BETA which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).